GideonZ/1541u-documentation/hardware/ethernet.rst

    :align: left

-The ethernet port can be connected to a switch ( or hub ) to communicate with your Ultimate over your own local network.
+The ethernet port can be connected to a switch to communicate with your Ultimate over your own local network.

 The Ultimate 1541-II+ and Ultimate 64 have an integrated ethernet port.